Naval Support Activity New Orleans: Consolidation and closures

-The Naval Support Activity New Orleans was on the list of proposed military bases to be closed, submitted to the 2005 Defense Base Closure and Realignment (BRAC) Commission.
+The Naval Support Activity New Orleans was on the list of proposed military bases to be closed, submitted to the 2005 Defense Base Realignment and Closure (BRAC) Commission.
 New Orleans, Louisiana, and Federal officials proposed that the base be converted to a "Federal City", housing regional Homeland Security offices and other federal agencies.
 This idea was considered favorably by the BRAC commissioners who were touring the base.
 Apparently this idea was accepted, because in the September 8, 2005 BRAC Commission Final Report Submitted to the President, the Naval Support Activity was not included in the list of facilities to be closed.
-The base closed as scheduled on 15 September 2011.
+However, the base closed on 15 September 2011.

-Today New Orleans' Federal City is a mixed purpose development in the Algiers community.
-The former base is now home to several businesses including marine launch company, Center-Lift and the enterprise software company, Maxwell Worthington.
+In July 2024, after being abandoned since 2011, $20 million of federal funding has been earmarked out of the $166 million needed to complete the conversion of the three buildings into the "NSA Eastbank Apartments".